Avoid Your Email Being Labeled Spam

 Whenever possible, if you can break a gigantic mailing list in to multiple, smaller lists that is a far better strategy for staying off of spam-lists.
 Instead of sending out to your entire list at once, sort the recipients by something like date-enrolled or other value that can reliably divide your email list in to smaller and more manageable chunks.
 The spam monitors are always triggered by large lists being sent out at once, as statistically these will also have the most errors, rejects and bounces that raise red flags.
-You can sort and export you data from the Course Grid (see image below).
-You can also use the Ad-Hoc Reporting/Export tool to export your GoSignMeUP data for use in other mail programs or third-party eblast services such as Mail Chimp. (more info below)
+You can sort and export your GoSignMeUP data for use in other mail programs or third-party eblast services such as Mail Chimp, which will ensure your promotional email efforts do not sabotage your day-to-day course notification system (more info below).

 6. Use A Third-Party Bulk Email Service